VinEdw/google-apps-script-files-misc/README.md

 ## chemical-equation-formatter

-This script is bound to a *Google Docs*.
+This script is bound to a *Google Doc*.
 When run, it takes the text highlighted by the user and turns any *chemical equation like* pattern and formats it accordingly.

 Examples: